rdappel/courses/pages/php/web-server-checklist.md

 # Web Server Checklist {#web-server-checklist}

 Running the following commands on your Web Server will set up a basic PHP environment.
-These

 > [!NOTE] This checklist will save to local storage (this computer).